-- 4.1 Rally - 4.1.1 A rally is the period during which the ball is in play. - 4.2 Let - 4.2.1 A let is a rally of which the result is not scored. - 4.3 Point - 4.3.1 A point is a rally of which the result is scored. - 4.4 Racket Hand - 4.4.1 The racket hand is the hand carrying the racket. - 4.5 Free Hand - 4.5.1 The free hand is the hand not carrying the racket. - 4.6 Strike - 4.6.1 A player strikes the ball if he/she touches it with the racket held in the hand or with his/her racket hand below the wrist. - 4.7 Obstructs - 4.7.1 A player obstructs the ball if he/she, or anything he/she wears or carries, touches it in play when it has not passed over the playing surface or the player's end line, not having touched his/her court since last being struck by his opponent. - 4.8 Server - 4.8.1 The server is the player due to strike the ball first in a rally. - 4.9 Receiver - 4.9.1 The receiver is the player due to strike the ball second in a rally.
+- a.
+A rally is the period during which the ball is in play. - b.
+A let is a rally of which the result is not scored. - c.
+A point is a rally of which the result is scored. - d.
+The racket hand is the hand carrying the racket. - e.
+The free hand is the hand not carrying the racket. - f.
+A player strikes the ball if he/she touches it with the racket held in the hand or with his/her racket-hand below the wrist. - g.
+A player obstructs the ball if he/she, or anything he/she wears or carries, touches it in play when it has not passed over the playing surface or the player's endline, not having touched his/her court since last being struck by his opponent. - h.
+The server is the player due to strike the ball first in a rally. - i.
+The receiver is the player due to strike the ball second in a rally. - j.
+The umpire is the person appointed to control a match. - k Anything that a player wears or carries includes anything that the player was wearing or carrying at the start of the rally. - I. The ball shall be regarded as passing over or around the net assembly if it passes over, under or outside the projectile of the net assembly outside the table or if, in a return, it is struck after it has bounced back over or around the net. - m.
+The endline shall be regarded as extending indefinitely in both directions.